lpacher/phd/README.md

 [**[Contents]**](#contents)

-The course is organized in form of _"virtual laboratories"_ to introduce fundamental concepts in digital design and simulation using VHDL and FPGA programming.
+The course is organized in form of _"virtual laboratories"_ to introduce fundamental concepts in FPGA design and simulation using VHDL and Xilinx Vivado.

 Each "lab" consists of step-by-step instructions to guide the student in running the flows using Xilinx Vivado tools.